 A kendama is made up of the ken (stick) with a point at one end, three cups, and the tama (ball) with a small hole in one end.
 The cups on either side of the sarado (cross piece/cup body) are called the ozara (big cup) and kozara (small cup).
 The ball is connected to the stick by a roughly 40-centimeter (16-inch) piece of string.
 The pointed end of the stick is the kensaki (spike) with which the player can attempt to spear the ball.
 On the reverse side is another cup called the chuzara (medium cup).
 The round hole in the ball is just the right size for the spike.

 The game is basically played by tossing the ball and attempting to catch it in one of the cups or to spear it with the point of the stick.
-Although it may sound simple, there are a nearly unlimited number of specific techniques for doing so.
+Although it may sound simple, there are a nearly unlimited number of specific tricks for doing so.

 Many people may think that kendama was invented in Japan, but this is not actually the case.
 While many different theories exist, there are records indicating that kendama originated in France in the sixteenth century.
-There are also theories that this game was developed in Greece or China, and the absolute truth is not known.

 In France, this game was called bilboquet.
 Bil means "ball," and boquet means "small tree."
 This word expresses the fact that the game involved playing with a small wooden ball.
 The game as it was played then was different from what we know as kendama today; there was a large cup and a small cup on either end of a stick, to which a ball was attached with a string.
 The player would continually toss and catch the ball, alternating between the two cups.